Murphy Brown Lied to Us: Plot

 While cleaning her apartment, Liz (Tina Fey) and boyfriend Criss stumble upon some of her old adoption materials.
 Liz dismisses the idea of having a child, but Criss seems cautiously open to it.
 Jack (Alec Baldwin) sets her up on a blind date with his associate Kevin, which she accepts under protest.
 An encounter with Kevin's exceptional daughter re-inspires her to have children, which is revealed to be Jack's plan all along.
 Jack encourages Liz to procreate and Criss and Liz decide to try.

 Jack's new couch design is revealed to be extremely uncomfortable due to his insistence on inferior American engineering.
 After an unsuccessful attempt to market uncomfortable couches, Jack sells them to the CIA for use as interrogation devices.
 One of the couches is used to interrogate a man who is a North Korean spy.
 He reveals a way to recover Jack's wife, Avery Jessup.

 Jenna (Jane Krakowski) schemes to win boyfriend Paul back by staging a celebrity breakdown, which involves erratic behavior on television.
 When running through a window lands her in the hospital, Jenna expresses her feelings for Paul to Tracy.
 Unbeknownst to Jenna, Paul is listening in while disguised as a nurse.
 They passionately kiss and reunite.

 Included in this episode are three KouchTown commercials featuring Stacy Keach.
-He parodies Chrysler's Wake up America Super Bowl 2012 advertisements (which featured Clint Eastwood).
+He parodies Chrysler's Halftime in America Super Bowl 2012 advertisements (which featured Clint Eastwood).